MartaGDC/Queering-the-map/README.md

     - How is it by country?
 - How many characters do people use and what's the emotionality of the comments found in the web?
     - How are they by country?
+- How many communities can we find within a country?
 - How do they relate to the countries' characteristics?
 - What are the variables that affect the most to the metrics of the comments found in the web?